nrdxp/nrd.sh/content/blog/everything-is-a-trust-decision.md

 the dispute this post opened with is, underneath, an argument about what machines did and in what order, which no record anyone keeps can say.
 Everyone says they care about AI safety, and almost nobody can state the question in a form a record could answer.
-Alignment in the large is hard, and I claim nothing about it.
+Alignment in the large is hard, and the theorem does not settle it.
 But there is a small version made of claims a record can hold.
 "The machine did X" can be a receipt.
 "X serves the goal I wrote down" can be one too.
 "The machine is making progress toward that goal" is a claim about a trajectory, and a trajectory is a phone call: you re-measure, you never certify.